 (a) Monuments shall be set at all street corners, at all points where the street line intersects the exterior boundaries of the subdivision, and at right-angle points and at the beginning and end points of curve along each street.
 Minimum requirements for monument material and installation shall be the same requirements contained in section 19-35 below.
-Alternate types of monuments may be used if approved by the county engineer-agent prior to installation.
+Alternate types of monuments may be used if approved by the agent prior to installation.

 (b) At least two new or existing monuments at exterior subdivision boundaries shall be referenced to the county geodetic control network.
-Control monuments other than those installed by James City County may be used, provided that the other monuments were installed by York County or the City of Newport News Waterworks with the approval of the agent and also provided that the precision of other monuments used is at least equal to that of James City County control monuments.
+Control monuments other than those installed by James City County may be used with the approval of the agent and provided that the precision of other monuments used is at least equal to that of James City County control monuments.
 Subdivision plats must show the coordinate values in U.S. survey feet of two or more monuments so referenced.
 Additionally, the geodetic control monument from which the coordinate values are derived shall be referenced including its published coordinate values.

 (c) This requirement shall apply to all subdivisions provided a county geodetic control monument exists within one mile of any exterior subdivision boundary.
 Surveys connecting to the James City County control monument network shall be conducted with a precision of 1:10,000.
-Surveyors may be required to submit coordinate value computations and supporting data to the eounty engineer agent.
+Surveyors may be required to submit coordinate value computations and supporting data to the agent.